otomatikmuhendis/aclockworkengineer/_posts/2020-01-10-architect-azure-api-management-service.md

 # Subscriptions

-A subscription is like authenticating a client with a public key which can be transfered through in the headers or in the query string.
+A subscription is like authenticating a client with a public key which can be transferred through in the headers or in the query string.
 The subscription can be scoped to All APIs, a single API or a group of APIs (called a product).

 The unique subscription keys can be regenerated at any time.
 Every subscription has two keys, a primary and a secondary to avoid downtime.